-Frequently Asked Questions About the ETS Certified Test Site
+Frequently Asked Questions About the ETS Certified Test Administration and Site (CTAS)

 - What are the minimum computer requirements to administer ETS Internet-delivered tests?

 Please see CTAS Requirements to review the technical requirements for administering an Internet-delivered test.

 - How much will I be paid for administering the test?

 Compensation is made to your site based on the number of computer workstations provided for each test.

 - How many times per year is the TOEFL iBT® test administered?